theimgclist/DeepLearningInternship/Session 3/AVINASH_BATCH_1_ASSIGNMENT3.md

 **Rectified Linear Unit**

 As shown in the plot, ReLu is a simple activation function.
 It takes some numerical input **z** and outputs **0** if z is negative, **z** otherwise.
 Though ReLu is not entirely linear, we can see that it has a linear form for values that are positive. <br>
 ReLu is easy to compute.
-It's curve is horizontal for values below 0 and incrementing linearly for values above 0.
+Its curve is horizontal for values below 0 and incrementing linearly for values above 0.
 What this means is that, during the forward pass, the neurons that are fed with negative data will be set to 0.
 This might seem like a problem but considering the fact that the initial weights are random,could be negative and should be vastly optimized to minimize the cost, it is ok to have some neurons that are set to 0.
 This induces some kind of sparsity into the network.
 <br>
 But the same reasons that make ReLu simple and easy to implement also lead to some drawbacks.
 Consider the horizontal line again for values below 0.
 During the backpropagation phase, the gradient for this region will be 0 which means the neurons with this gradient will never be updated.
 There are other variants of ReLu that try to fix this problem.